romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-For a custom GitHub Action that requires periodic updates and maintenance, what is the best strategy to inform users about upcoming changes or deprecations that might affect their workflows?
+Q: For a custom GitHub Action that requires periodic updates and maintenance, what is the best strategy to inform users about upcoming changes or deprecations that might affect their workflows?
 <details><summary>Show the answer</summary><p>

 - **Update the README file of the action's repository with details about the changes and deprecations**